You are NOT Alone.

 - Depression – Provide stimulation, contact with others, conversation, exercise, responsibility for another’s care.
 Ask them what helps.

 - Bipolar – Handle depression like the above.
 Handle mania depending on the symptoms.
 Positive mania: ignore anything that’s harmless; stimulate with safe activities.
 Irritability & anger: redirect anger into high-energy activities that are harmless, and teach self-calming methods like meditation.

-- Explosions – Have a safe place for a child to rage as long as they need, where nothing can be damaged.
-Talk about it later, and make a pact or negotiate how certain things can be handled in the future.
+- Explosions – Create a safe place for a child to rage as long as they need, where nothing can be damaged.
+Talk about it later when your child is calm, and make a pact or negotiate how certain things can be handled in the future.

 Modify the home environment to reduce challenging behavior